Pace Title VI Policy

 delegated to the Pace Executive Director by the Board of Directors.
 Title VI staff

-is responsible for the day-to-day operations of this Program and the EEO Officer
+is responsible for the day-to-day operations of this Program and the Title VI

-who will receive and investigate Title VI complaints which come through the complaint
+Liaison who will receive and investigate Title VI complaints which come through

-procedure.
-However, all managers, supervisors and employees share in the responsibility
+the complaint procedure.
+However, all managers, supervisors and employees share

 Additional information concerning Pace's Title VI obligations and the complaint